How to buy the best tumble dryer

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

+Choosing the best tumble dryer got a whole lot more confusing when Whirlpool admitted, in 2015, that more than five million of its vented and tumble dryers in the UK could pose a fire risk.
+Those potential-risk dryers included big brands Hotpoint and Indesit.

+But fear not.
 Our video guide above runs you through the key things you need to think about when buying a tumble dryer.

-Don't miss our full tumble dryer reviews and recommendations of Best Buy tumble dryers.
+You can also use our chooser tool below to help you pick the best for you.

+And from AEG to Zanussi, we've got the lowdown on all the top brands and which models you should buy and those to avoid in our round up of Best Buy tumble dryers.

 Buying the best tumble dryer for you